empowering churches to connect their mission and their story to their physical place in the neighborhood

 We translate mission and meaning for the 21st century church to promote human flourishing within the built environment of our neighborhoods and our cities.

 The built environment is the setting of our stories, the stage for the human drama.
 It is anything created and modified by human hands.
 In our urban landscape, this often takes the form of buildings, sidewalks, streets, parks and gardens.
 However, because we live in it, we often overlook the nuances in our built environment that make us thrive.

 Why does it matter?

 We are real people living in real physical space and time.
-The way our cities are designed has tangible implications for whether or not we flourish as human beings.
-Likewise, the built environment can either enhance or detract from our ability to develop relationships with our neighbors, an important ingredient for cultivating healthy and restorative community.
+The way our cities are designed has implications for whether or not we flourish as human beings.
+The built environment can either enhance or detract from our ability to develop relationships with our neighbors, an important ingredient for cultivating healthy and restorative community.

 As relational and creative beings, God designed us to live in community.
 The church community is an important agent in carrying the redemption story forward on the earth.
 In so doing, we are called to love our neighbors, seek the welfare of the city, and steward the earth.
 This includes redeeming the built environment for the common good.